 Goal: Learn to conduct and document a health profile, using a patient-centered interview technique, with geriatric adults within an inter-professional healthcare team.
-This experience should help you recognize the uniqueness of the geriatric population as well as help you respect the differing roles, training, and expertise of the other healthcare professions.
+This experience helps students recognize the uniqueness of the geriatric population as well as respect the differing roles, training, and expertise of the other healthcare professions.

-VISIT 2: Home Environmental/Safety & Functional Assessment
+VISIT 2: Medication/Pharmacology Assessment